 Drug resistance is a critical limitation across all therapeutic modalities and there is a broad preclinical dataset demonstrating that the treatment of drug resistant cancers with BET inhibitors renders them sensitive to the other therapies.
-This offers significant clinical potential for the treatment of resistant cancers with BET inhibitors.
+This offers significant clinical potential for the treatment of resistant cancers with BET inhibitors, either as a single agent or in combination with other therapeutic agents.

-Our current goal is to advance BET inhibitors through discovery and early preclinical characterization that are different from the competing BET programs which are in clinical development.
-Our 2nd generation inhibitors, compared to competing 1st generation BET inhibitors, have shown better preclinical efficacy, better drug like properties, and an on-target pre-clinical safety profile, providing us with the opportunity to develop best-in-class inhibitors with potentially better efficacy and safety profiles.
+Our current goal is to advance BET inhibitors, that are well-differentiated from competing BETi programs, into clinical development.
+Our 2nd generation inhibitors, compared to competing BET inhibitors, have shown good preclinical efficacy, favorable drug-like properties, and a superior on-target safety profile, providing us with the opportunity to develop best-in-class inhibitors with potentially better efficacy and safety profiles.
 We may identify and explore new epigenetic targets that will complement our current platform in the future.

 In April 2015, we selected a BET inhibitor clinical development candidate (ZEN-3694).
-We completed IND enabling studies and filed an IND in December 2015.
+We completed IND enabling studies and filed an Investigational New Drug Application ("IND") in December 2015.
 In parallel, we defined our clinical development strategy which will initially focus on treating mCRPC, a patient population with a high unmet need and a population that are perhaps most likely to benefit from BET inhibitor therapy.
-In April 2016, we initiated a phase 1 single agent clinical trial with ZEN-3694 in mCRPC patients.
-ZEN-3694 is well differentiated and has shown a superior safety and efficacy profile in pre-clinical studies; we believe ZEN-3694 places us at the forefront of development of BET Bromodomain inhibitors for the treatment of mCRPC cancer.
-On June 15, 2016, we announced the dosing of the first patient in the trial.
-Dose escalation has been completed and dose confirmation has completed enrollment and is close to completion.
+ZEN-3694 is well differentiated and has shown a superior safety and efficacy profile in pre-clinical studies as compared to other BET bromodomain inhibitors; we believe ZEN-3694 places us at the forefront of development of BET Bromodomain inhibitors for the treatment of mCRPC cancer.
+In April 2016, we initiated a Phase 1 single agent clinical trial with ZEN-3694 in mCRPC patients.
+The trial has now been completed and met its primary safety endpoints, identified a maximum tolerated daily dose of 60 mg for the single agent (ZEN-3694), and provided valuable pharmacokinetic data.

-In December 2016, we initiated a Phase 1b combination clinical trial in mCRPC patients, dosing ZEN-3694 in combination with enzalutamide.
-In this Phase 1b trial, we are evaluating the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
-The trial encompasses a dose escalation phase and an expansion phase, designed to potentially show early proof of concept.
-The trial also includes a broad translational program, measuring target modulation as well as evaluating potential pharmacodynamic biomarkers for identifying patients who may benefit the most from the combination treatment.
+In December 2016, we initiated a Phase 1b/2a combination clinical trial in mCRPC patients, dosing ZEN-3694 in combination with enzalutamide.
+In this trial, we are evaluating the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
+The trial encompasses a dose escalation phase and an expansion phase, designed to potentially demonstrate early proof of concept.
+On June 4, 2018, we announced the initiation of the Phase 2 portion of the trial.

 As part of the clinical program, we have implemented a rich translational biology program to support further clinical development.
-The program encompasses our in-house developed pharmacodynamic assay to monitor target engagement in whole blood, correlative biomarkers for insight into mechanism of action and for developing future patient pre-selection approaches, and immuno-oncology pharmacodynamic markers.
+The program encompasses our in-house developed pharmacodynamic assay to monitor target engagement in whole blood, correlative biomarkers for insight into mechanism of action and for developing future patient pre-selection approaches, and immunooncology pharmacodynamic markers.